AviatrixSystems/Docs/HowTos/transit_solution_activemesh_spoke_snat_dnat_rfc1918.rst

       |CLOUD_INSTANCE_PACKET_CAPTURE|

 9.2.
-Traffic from Cloud Spoke network to on-prem
+Traffic from cloud spoke network to on-prem

-  - Issue ICMP traffic from Cloud instance to a Virtual IP of on-prem
+  - Issue ICMP traffic from cloud instance to a Virtual IP of on-prem

       |CLOUD_INSTANCE_TO_ONPREM_HOST|